Basketball Association of America: History

 Maple Leaf Gardens in Toronto hosted the first BAA game.

 When the BAA was founded, there were two established professional leagues in the United States: the American Basketball League (ABL) in the East, founded in 1925 and revived in 1933 after briefly going on hiatus in 1931, and the National Basketball League (NBL) in Midwestern industrial cities, founded in 1937.
 However, most of the ABL and NBL teams played in small arenas, and in some cases even ballrooms or high school gymnasiums.
 Walter Brown, owner of the Boston Garden, believed that major ice hockey arenas, which sat empty on many nights, could be put to profitable use hosting basketball games when there were no ice hockey games to be played.
-To put this theory into practice, the BAA was founded in New York City on June 6, 1946.
+To put this theory into practice, the BAA was founded at the Commodore Hotel in New York City on June 6, 1946.
 The remaining founding members were represented by: Madison Square Garden sports promoter Ned Irish; Philadelphia Arena sports promoter Peter Tyrell; Uline Arena owner Mike Uline; Arthur Wirtz, owner of Chicago Stadium and St. Louis Arena; Detroit Olympia owner James D. Norris; Cleveland Arena sports promoter Albert C. Sutphin; Maple Leaf Gardens managing director Frank Selke; Duquesne Gardens entertainment executive John Harris; and Rhode Island Auditorium owner Louis Pieri.
 The already-serving president of the American Hockey League (AHL) Maurice Podoloff was appointed president of the BAA, becoming the first person to simultaneously lead two professional leagues—Joseph Carr had been president of the ABL from 1925 to 1928 while also overseeing the National Football League (NFL), but the NFL and ABL seasons did not overlap.
-Additionally, two other representatives that were intended to represent inaugural BAA teams in Buffalo and Indianapolis in James Allinger and Dick Miller were also present at the founding meeting to discuss everything regarding the actual league's existence (including a potential name change), but Allinger confirmed he had no real plans to host a team in Buffalo for at least the BAA's inaugural season and Miller felt compelled to fold his team before even playing a single game near the end of the meeting due to a combination of fierce competition of professional teams already in the state of Indiana by this time thanks to the number of teams already previously established in the NBL (including a threat of one of those teams potentially moving into the BAA later on), pricing issues for acquiring players, and not having the necessary wood for a portable basketball court at the Indiana State Fairgrounds Coliseum.
+Additionally, two other representatives that were intended to represent inaugural BAA teams in Buffalo and Indianapolis in James Allinger and Dick Miller (who represented their highest possible positions for the home venues of the Buffalo Memorial Auditorium and the Indiana State Fairgrounds Coliseum respectively) were also present at the founding meeting to discuss everything regarding the actual league's existence (including a potential name change), but Allinger confirmed he had no real plans to host a team in Buffalo for at least the BAA's inaugural season and Miller felt compelled to fold his team before even playing a single game near the end of the meeting due to a combination of fierce competition of professional teams already in the state of Indiana by this time thanks to the number of teams already previously established in the NBL (including a threat of one of those teams potentially moving into the BAA later on), pricing issues for acquiring players, and not having the necessary wood for a portable basketball court at the Indiana State Fairgrounds Coliseum.
 This later led to the BAA suspending operations for those two teams for a year before folding them completely without them playing a single game in the league.